The-Portal-Bot/Documentation/portal-website/docs/regex/interpreter/variables.md

 sidebar_label: Variables
 ---

+#### Description
+Variables are immutable and live data that return information.
+To access a variable you have begin with the prefix followed by the variable name.
+For example If you would like to have a channel that displays only the currently played games, you would write `./set v.regex $status_list`

 * _prefix:_ __$__
-* _Variables are immutable and live data that return information_

 | Variable              | Description                          |
 | :-------------------- | :----------------------------------- |